International Federation of Vexillological Associations: International Congresses of Vexillology

-ICV 30 is planned to be held in Beijing (China) in 2024.
+ICV 31 is planned to be held in Paris, France in 2026.

 FIAV flag

 The FIAV flag was initially designed by Klaes Sierksma and slightly modified by the organizing committee of the Second International Congress of Vexillology.
 The flag was introduced on 3 September 1967.
 Its description is, "On a blue field, extending horizontally from hoist to fly, two yellow halyards forming two interlaced loops."
 The knot formed is a sheet bend.
 The color blue is defined as Pantone Matching System U293 and the color yellow is defined as Pantone Matching System U123.
 Flags for the three officers were approved in 1999, having been designed by the former FIAV president, William Crampton.

-FIAV Honours and Medals
+FIAV honours and medals

 Many awards and medals are given out to members of the FIAV or members of an FIAV associated Organization for various reasons.

 The two medals that come with post-nominals are the LAUREATES OF THE FEDERATION who get LF and the FELLOWS OF THE FEDERATION who get FF.

+In 1989, FIAV established The Vexilon, an award given for the most important contribution to vexillology in the two years before an International Congress of Vexillology.
+As of 2024, 17 awards have been given out to notable vexillologists such as William Crampton, Whitney Smith, and Alfred Znamierowski.
+Frederick Brownell, who designed the South African flag, received the award twice.